 Please note: All interim revisions for this edition available at time of your purchase will be included.

-This Standard does not cover generators intended for use in hazardous locations as defined in the National Electrical Code, NFPA 70.The National Electrical Code® and NEC® are registered trademarks of the National Fire Protection Association, Inc., Quincy, MA 02169.
+These requirements do not cover machines intended for use in hazardous locations as defined in the National Electrical Code, NFPA 70.The National Electrical Code® and NEC® are registered trademarks of the National Fire Protection Association, Inc., Quincy, MA 02169

 - Number of Pages: